-The raises in minimum level may lead to a situation where a portion of salary paid to an employee monthly in addition to the minimum official salary may reduce, unless it is a task-specific increment pursuant to section 1, subsection 3(2) of the collective agreement's pay agreement or a personal qualifications increment pursuant to section, subsection 4 of the collective agreement's pay agreement.
+The increases in the minimum level may lead to a situation where the pay component paid to an employee monthly in addition to the minimum scheduled pay may reduce, unless it is a task-specific increment pursuant to section 3.2 of the collective agreement's pay agreement or a personal qualifications increment pursuant to section 3.4 of the pay agreement of the collective agreement.

-A euro-denominated increment agreed on separately in an employment contract to be paid in addition to a previous minimum official salary cannot be reduced, unless it is an increment attributable to a change of collective agreement (transition increment) or an increment agreed on in connection to a reducing minimum level raise.
+A euro-denominated increment agreed on separately in an employment contract to be paid in addition to a previous minimum scheduled pay cannot be reduced, unless it is an increment attributable to a change of collective agreement (transition increment) or an increment agreed on in connection to a reducing minimum level raise.

-These increments pursuant to section 1, subsection 3(2) or section 1, subsection 4 of the pay agreement or agreed on separately in an employment contract are retained in the aforementioned manner in addition to the raised minimum level.
+These increments pursuant to sections 3.2 and 3.4 or agreed on separately in an employment contract are retained in the aforementioned manner in addition to the raised minimum level.
 (The euro denomination of euro-denominated increments is retained and the percentage of increments agreed on terms of percentages retained.)